migration

 Short answer

 Kareo is Tebra.
-The merger closed November 2, 2021; the Kareo website redirected to tebra.com on December 5, 2024.
-If you are still searching for "Kareo migration" you are either on a legacy Kareo-branded contract, working from documentation that predates the rebrand, or your institutional memory simply has not caught up with the name change.
-All three are common.
+The merger closed November 2, 2021, and the Kareo website redirected to tebra.com on December 5, 2024.
+If you are still searching for "Kareo migration," you are on a legacy Kareo-branded contract, working from documentation that predates the rebrand, or both.
 The migration playbook is the same either way, because the product is the same product.

-A Kareo/Tebra-to-Medi migration is a thirty to forty-five day operating-continuity project, not a data import.
-Tebra's documented exports are real: patient demographics, charges, unpaid insurance claims, A/R aging reports, and fee schedule data all come out in Excel or CSV format.
+For planning, we usually estimate around one business day per practice for the Medi cutover once exports and payer-enrollment inputs are ready, while payer enrollment and legacy A/R continue in parallel.
+Tebra's documented exports are real: patient demographics, charges, unpaid insurance claims, A/R aging, and fee schedules all come out in Excel or CSV.
 Clinical history exports as XML Summary of Care files.
-What does not move cleanly is everything in flight — open-claim working notes, unposted 835 ERA files, in-progress appeal threads, and the EDI enrollment ties that keep claims routing to the right clearinghouse.
-The Medical Billers and Coders 30-Day Transition Playbook reports that practices rushing the switch under twenty-one days typically lose eight to twelve percent of trailing A/R. The pattern that protects revenue is a forward-only Medi cutover with a sixty to ninety day legacy A/R closeout running in parallel inside Tebra.
+What does not move cleanly is everything in flight, the open-claim working notes, unposted 835 ERA files, in-progress appeals, and the EDI enrollment ties that keep claims routing to the right clearinghouse.
+The pattern that protects revenue is a forward-only Medi cutover with legacy A/R closeout running in parallel inside Tebra.

 Kareo is Tebra now — does that change the migration?

-Operationally, no. The product you were using as "Kareo" and the product now branded "Tebra" share the same claim submission infrastructure, the same clearinghouses (Trizetto Provider Solutions for medical and institutional claims, Jopari Solutions for workers' compensation and auto), and the same help center — which still answers to helpme.kareo.com URLs, now silently redirecting to helpme.tebra.com.
-Your EDI enrollments, payer connections, and data all live inside what is now the Tebra platform, regardless of which name appears on your contract.
+Operationally, no. The product you used as "Kareo" and the product now branded "Tebra" share the same claim submission infrastructure, the same clearinghouses (Trizetto Provider Solutions for medical and institutional claims, Jopari Solutions for workers' comp and auto), and the same help center.
+The old helpme.kareo.com URLs 301-redirect to helpme.tebra.com.
+Your EDI enrollments, payer connections, and data all live inside what is now the Tebra platform, regardless of which name is on your contract.

-Beyond those three, the migration mechanics are identical to a current Tebra migration.
+Beyond those, the mechanics are identical to a current Tebra migration.
 See the full Tebra migration guide for the complete cutover playbook.
-This page focuses on the Kareo-specific framing and the disambiguation a billing company needs before the tactical work starts.
+This page covers the Kareo-specific framing a billing company needs before the tactical work starts.

-For a billing company on a legacy Kareo contract, the timing calculation starts from your written non-renewal notice, not from when you first contact Medi.
-If your Kareo contract renews annually and you are sixty days from renewal, you may have a year to run a well-paced migration or a hard deadline to hit the sixty-day notice window before the next term starts.
-Knowing which situation you are in is the first decision, and it is a contract-reading question, not a software question.
+For a billing company on a legacy Kareo contract, the clock starts from your written non-renewal notice, not from when you first contact Medi.
+If the contract renews annually and you are 60 days out, you either have a year to pace the migration or a hard deadline to hit the notice window before the next term.
+Which one is a contract-reading question, not a software question, and it is the first decision to make.

-Two contract terms the outgoing Tebra/Kareo arrangement needs to include:
+Two terms the outgoing Tebra/Kareo arrangement needs to include:

-- The outgoing party continues to work all claims with dates of service prior to cutover for at least sixty days, with monthly performance reporting and A/R aging reconciliation delivered to the billing company
+- The outgoing party works all claims with dates of service before cutover for at least 60 days, with monthly performance reporting and A/R aging reconciliation delivered to the billing company.

-- The billing company owns its trailing A/R outright and retains documented access to claim history during and after the transition period
+- The billing company owns its trailing A/R outright and keeps documented access to claim history during and after the transition.

 What the Kareo/Tebra export actually captures